hcsum/drawer/readme.md

 ### Working

-- feat: search items
-- feat: persist user inputs
+- feat: persist user inputs (maybe it will just happen when runs on a real device as real app?)
 - feat: toBeRemoved item functionality
   - Clear screen: sort items by last used
   - find a way to tell user total number